Covid border restrictions and closures: where you can and can’t travel within Australia – and to New Zealand

 A ban on people travelling from metropolitan Melbourne has been lifted, with the city downgraded to low risk.

-Anyone who has been to an exposure site in Victoria, NSW, ACT and Queensland are not permitted to enter the state.
+Anyone who has been to an exposure site are not permitted to enter the state.

 New Zealand